LibraryBeales/Web-Scraping/index.md

 1. Send a request to a web server.
 2. Check for a response.
 3. View the content of that response.
-4. Save that content to a file.
+4. Write that content to a file.

 <a href="https://constellate.org/lab?repo=https%3A%2F%2Fgithub.com%2FLibraryBeales%2FWeb-Scraping&filepath=scrape1.ipynb" target="_blank">![A constellate launch button](https://constellate.org/images/constellate-badge.svg)</a>